 Some other important factors that make Canada an attractive country on the global stage are its multicultural population and welcoming immigration policies.
 Moving to a new country is not only a huge life decision but also requires a substantial financial commitment.

 In order to enter the federal Express Entry pool, candidates must first create an Express Entry profile.
-As well, you must meet the eligibility requirements for one of the three programs.
+Also, you must meet the eligibility requirements for one of the three programs.
 They include the Federal Skilled Worker Class; the Federal Skilled Trades Class; and the Canadian Experience Class.

 A job offer is not required to enter or be selected from the Express Entry pool.
 However, additional Comprehensive Ranking System (CRS) score points are awarded to those who already have a job.